 Edgewood Middle Campus Health Profile

-DC Prep partners with Revolution Foods to serve your students healthy, nutritious meals.
+DC Prep partners with Revolution Foods to serve students healthy, nutritious meals.
 Revolution Foods’ Culinary Center is a peanut and tree nut-free facility.
-Revolution Foods tracks for the 8 major allergens: dairy, wheat, soy, egg, peanut, tree nut, fish, and shellfish.
+Revolution Foods tracks for the eight major allergens: dairy, wheat, soy, egg, peanut, tree nut, fish, and shellfish.
 If your student is susceptible to these or has other special dietary needs, please reach out to the Operations Manager at your child’s campus.